 A culture of acceptance and tolerance of psychopathologies such as anxiety and depression has been found in HD patients, resulting in low levels of professional help-seeking behaviour (Cukor et al. 2007).
 This is significant as the psychosocial effects of ESRD are still often overlooked comparatively with other illness such as cardiovascular disease and cancer (Kaptein et al. 2010).
 Although understudied, psychosocial issues play an important role in the management of kidney disease due to its impact upon wellbeing and clinical outcomes (Cukor et al. 2007).

+Theoretical Framework

 One useful theoretical framework to understanding how patients attempt to manage and adjust to their conditions is The Common Sense Model of Self-Regulation (Leventhal et al. 1980, 1984).
 This model proposes people develop personal perceptions, based on cognition and emotion, which allow them to make sense of a health threat.
 Illness perceptions (IP) are the organised beliefs patients have about the following dimensions of illness: Identity which refers to the person’s beliefs about the label of illness, and where patients acknowledge illness through symptoms; Timeline relates to the perceived duration of illness for example if the course of illness is believed to be permanent or temporary; Consequences describes beliefs surrounding the implications of the illness which includes physical, psychosocial and economic impacts of illness; Control which surrounds beliefs about controllability and the extent to which the illness can be controlled or cured; and Cause which encapsulates a person’s beliefs about illness origins or cause of the illness (Lau & Hartman 1983).

 IP are an important factor in adjustment to chronic conditions (Petrie et al 2007).
 IP have been found to directly influence the type of coping strategy employed (Kucukarslan 2012) and are imperative for patients to explain and manage their illness (Hale et al. 2007).
 Within ESRD, IP have been shown to be related to a variety of health outcomes including quality of life (Griva et al. 2009), depression (Chilcot et al. 2013; Chilcot et al. 2011b) and mortality (Chilcot et al. 2011a; Parfeni et al. 2013).
 Accordingly, investigation into the IP of people with renal disease is an important topic for future research (Kaptein et al. 2010; Chilcot 2012) and may serve as interventional targets for treatment engagement, adherence and outcome health outcomes (Safo et al. 2015).
 To date, the vast majority of the literature has used quantitative assessments such as the Illness Perception Questionnaire (IPQ) to measure how patients perceive their illness (Moss-Morris et al. 2002; Chilcot et al. 2011b).
 The addition of qualitative measures has been proposed to enhance the utility of the IPQ (Scharloo et al. 2000).
 Using qualitative methodologies in addition to the IPQ has been found to provide greater insight into the idiosyncratic and dynamic nature of illness perceptions in heart transplantation (Janelle et al. 2016).

+Literature Review

 Qualitative investigations can inform theoretical understandings of ESRD to support the development of new interventions using patient experiences.
 A recent online cognitive behavioural intervention (Improving distress in dialysis; Hudson et al. 2016a) conducted a literature review into the correlates of distress in dialysis (Hudson et al. 2016b).
 Previous systematic reviews of qualitative research have focused on distress in relation to vascular access, PD and compliance following transplantation (Tong et al. 2013; Casey et al. 2014; transplant ref).
 Qualitative research strategies, such as grounded theory, are highly useful in studying the experiences of the chronically ill (Charmaz 1990).